Rickmansworth: History

-In July 1860, Lord Ebury obtained powers to construct a 4+1/2 mi single-track railway line, the Watford and Rickmansworth Railway (WRR) between Rickmansworth and Watford.
+In July 1860, Lord Ebury obtained powers in the Watford and Rickmansworth Railway Act 1860 (23 & 24 Vict. c. cxi) to construct a 4+1/2 mi single-track railway line, the Watford and Rickmansworth Railway (WRR) between Rickmansworth and Watford.
 Opening in October 1862, Rickmansworth (Church Street) railway station was opposite the parish church of St Mary, with interchange sidings to the Grand Union Canal.
 The line had stations at Watford Junction and Watford High Street and a depot in Watford.
-A further Parliamentary authorisation was obtained a year later to construct an extension from Rickmansworth to connect with the Great Western Railway's Uxbridge branch, but this was never realised.
+The Uxbridge and Rickmansworth Railway Act 1861 (24 & 25 Vict. c. lxxiii) was obtained a year later to construct an extension from Rickmansworth to connect with the Great Western Railway's Uxbridge branch, but this was never realised.

 Despite hopes that the railway would bring economic development and serve the factories and warehouses that had developed along the Grand Union Canal, it was Watford that grew at a faster pace and drew business from Rickmansworth.
-The railway was dogged with financial problems and a further Act of Parliament in 1863 authorised the issue of further shares to the value of £30,000 (£40,000 worth had already been issued).
+The railway was dogged with financial problems and a further act of Parliament the Watford and Rickmansworth Railway (Sale) Act 1863 (26 & 27 Vict. c. cxxxi) authorised the issue of further shares to the value of £30,000 (£40,000 worth had already been issued).
 The service consisted of five trains each way.
 The line was worked from the outset by the London and North Western Railway (LNWR), which paid the WRR 50% of the gross earnings.

 The railway was never financially successful and the Official Receiver was called in four years after opening.
 The company attempted to remedy its financial problems by opening several freight branches, the most notable being to the Croxley printers and to the Grand Union Canal at Croxley Green.
 The company was absorbed by the burgeoning LNWR whose station it shared at Watford Junction in 1881.